Divy1211/AoE2DE_UGC_Guide/docs/scenarios/triggers/effects/effects.md

 This effect can be used to replace existing units of a given player with another unit.
 The units affected by this effect are determined by the configurations of the effect.
 The configurations for this effect are as follows:

 1. Unit List 1: This is the unit to affect

-Some useful tricks with this effect:

-1. This effect is widely used by unit upgrade technologies.
-2. Researching Man at Arms replaces all Militia with Man at Arms on the map
-3. Researching Crossbowman replaces all Archers with Crossbowmen on the map
 2. Source Player: The player that is affected by the effect

-Some useful tricks with this effect:

-1. This effect is widely used by unit upgrade technologies.
-2. Researching Man at Arms replaces all Militia with Man at Arms on the map
-3. Researching Crossbowman replaces all Archers with Crossbowmen on the map
 3. Target Player: This is the second player that is affected by the effect

-Some useful tricks with this effect:

-1. This effect is widely used by unit upgrade technologies.
-2. Researching Man at Arms replaces all Militia with Man at Arms on the map
-3. Researching Crossbowman replaces all Archers with Crossbowmen on the map
 4. Area: Only units on this selected area will be affected by the effect.
 If not set, units on the entire map are affected.

-Some useful tricks with this effect:

-1. This effect is widely used by unit upgrade technologies.
-2. Researching Man at Arms replaces all Militia with Man at Arms on the map
-3. Researching Crossbowman replaces all Archers with Crossbowmen on the map

-Some useful tricks with this effect:

-1. This effect is widely used by unit upgrade technologies.
-2. Researching Man at Arms replaces all Militia with Man at Arms on the map
-3. Researching Crossbowman replaces all Archers with Crossbowmen on the map

-Some useful tricks with this effect:

-1. This effect is widely used by unit upgrade technologies.
-2. Researching Man at Arms replaces all Militia with Man at Arms on the map
-3. Researching Crossbowman replaces all Archers with Crossbowmen on the map

-Some useful tricks with this effect:

-1. This effect is widely used by unit upgrade technologies.
-2. Researching Man at Arms replaces all Militia with Man at Arms on the map
-3. Researching Crossbowman replaces all Archers with Crossbowmen on the map
 5. Object Group: This is the class of units to effect

-Some useful tricks with this effect:

-1. This effect is widely used by unit upgrade technologies.
-2. Researching Man at Arms replaces all Militia with Man at Arms on the map
-3. Researching Crossbowman replaces all Archers with Crossbowmen on the map
 6. Object Type: This is the type of the unit to effect

-Some useful tricks with this effect:

-1. This effect is widely used by unit upgrade technologies.
-2. Researching Man at Arms replaces all Militia with Man at Arms on the map
-3. Researching Crossbowman replaces all Archers with Crossbowmen on the map
 7. Unit List 2: This is the second unit to affect

-Some useful tricks with this effect:

-1. This effect is widely used by unit upgrade technologies.
-2. Researching Man at Arms replaces all Militia with Man at Arms on the map
-3. Researching Crossbowman replaces all Archers with Crossbowmen on the map

 Some useful tricks with this effect: